LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/URL-normalization.md

     ok 4 - Test 4
     ok 5 - Test 5

-The decoding percent-encoded octets is a bit more complicated than the others and it might help to explain it a bit further.
+The decoding of percent-encoded octets is a bit more complicated than the others and it might help to explain it a bit further.
 The first line:

         s:g/'%'(<xdigit>**2)     # Decoding percent-encoded octets